No matter what you think, you are probably not good at picking winners amongst startups.

 Although we haven’t run an experiment with monkeys… we are willing to say that the same probably applies to selecting startup investments.
 When a company is only a few years old there isn’t a lot of hard data to analyse, to begin with.
 If you use a spreadsheet and an analytic approach of some sort, then that is fine for you… but don’t expect it to really be a working crystal ball.
 Even your own ‘gut feel’ is not likely to be a perfect predictor of the future, let’s face it.
 Unfortunately, there is no consistent or reliable way to assess whether the team will turn out strong, the product right, the market large enough, or whether you will be able to get a good exit.
 A lot of success in early-stage investing is just the luck of the monkey, with some of your experience and approach sprinkled on top.

 Now let’s emphasize that we haven’t really done a proper scientific investigation.
-But nonetheless, here is the investment approach that we recommend for startups:
+But nonetheless, here is the investment approach that we recommend for startups investors as a starting point:

 1. Build a portfolio.
 You need to spread your bets over 5-10 companies.
 The reason is: since you don’t know exactly which ones will be successful you should cast your net wide.
 When there is a hit you can expect a >5X return, but don’t expect to have more than 1 of those in any portfolio.